galio-org/galio-starter-kit/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for Galio.
+We use GitHub Issues as the official bug tracker for galio-starter-kit.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of Galio.
+1. Make sure that you are using the latest version of galio-starter-kit.
 Check for your fork's master branch status and see if it's up to date with the upstream/master (our repository)
 2. Provide us with reproductible steps for the issue.
 3. Some issues may be platform specific, so specifying what platform and if it's a simulator or a hardware device will help a lot.